DataDog/integrations-core/mysql/README.md

 # Installation

-The MySQL integration - also known as the MySQL check - is included in the Datadog Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MySQL servers.
-If you need the newest version of the MySQL check, install the `dd-check-mysql` package; this package's check will override the one packaged with the Agent.
-See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.
+The MySQL check is included in the Datadog Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MySQL servers.
+If you need the newest version of the check, install the `dd-check-mysql` package.

 # Configuration